AkhilP423/web-sprint-challenge-javascript-fundamentals/README.md

     .filter() is similar to .map, returning a new array and calls back each element, index, and returns each in turn.
 However, .filter() initiates a "truth" test, and only returns the elements if true, else ignores.
 It's instead used for filtering out an array by a specific condition.
 A use case may be to filter out a bunch of students' grades in an array, and push only students' data that receive a '70' as their grade, in order to list everyone who passed.

-    .reduce() returns a new array, and takes a callback that is a reducer function.
-It takes a previous and next value (accumulator and currentValue), and manipulates or reshapes data into a single value.
-It can be used to work with a large amount of integers.
-For instance, it can be used to add up the populations of several states and essentially be used as a calculator.
+    .reduce() method is used to execute a reducer function on each value of the array it's attached to.
+It returns a single value which is the accumulation of the reducer function.
+Since it only returns a single value, it is vastly different in use cases from .map or .filter.
+A good use case would be to .reduce() a data set with several integers, such as state population to find the total sum (giving you the country population).

 2. Explain the difference between a callback and a higher order function.
     A higher order function takes another function (or functions) as an arguments and returns a function to its callers.
-A callback function is a function that is passed to another function, and that function will call it.
+A callback function is a function that is passed to another function, in order to be called by said function.
 Thus, a callback function is not necessarily a higher order function, but a function that receives a callback as an argument is a higher order function.

 3. Explain what a closure is.
-    A closure is a function and its references to its surrounding state.
-Thus, a closer gives you access to an outer function's scope, from an inner function.
-A closure is created every time a function is created.
+     A closure is a function bundled together with references to the surrounding state.
+Essentially, it gives you access to an outer function's scope from an inner function.
+Closures are created every time a function is created, upon creation.

 4. Describe the four principles of the 'this' keyword.
-    1. If a function is called by a preceding dot, the object before the dot is assigned to this.
+    1. Window binding - If 'this' isn't given any context, it will return the window, the global object in the node terminal.
+It is undefined in strict mode.
-    2. If a function is contained in the global scope, the value of this inside the function will be the window object.
+    2. Implicit Binding - In objects with methods, when the function(method) is invoked, 'this' refers to what is on the left of the dot.
-    3. If a constructor function is used, this will refer to the specific instance of the object created and returned by the constructor function.
+    3. Explicit Binding - We can explicitly tell a function that 'this' should be using .call, .apply, or .bind.
+Call invokes the function and passes arguments 1 by 1.
+Apply invokes the function and passes arguments as an array.
+Bind passes arguments 1 by one but does not immediately invoke the function, and returns a new function to invoke later.
-    4. If javascript's call or apply method is used, this is then defined explicitly.
+    4. New Binding - If a function is invoked with a new keyword, the 'this' inside said function is bound to the new object constructed.
+If a function is invoked as a constructor function using the new keyword, 'this' again points to the new object created.

-5. Why do we need super() in an extended class? super() lets us know that we are calling the constructor of the parent class to access it's properties and methods.
+5. Why do we need super() in an extended class?
-You are expected to be able to answer questions in these areas.
-Your responses contribute to your Sprint Challenge grade.
+  The super keyword refers to the parent class.
+It must be used to call the constructor of said parent to access the parent's properties and methods.

 ## Instructions